idaholab/moose/framework/doc/content/source/bcs/VectorDivPenaltyDirichletBC.md

 functions, and $\vec{u} - \vec{u}_0$ is the vector difference between the current solution and the Dirichlet data.

+Users should instead use [VectorPenaltyDirichletBC.md] or [VectorCurlPenaltyDirichletBC.md] if they wish to set a Dirichlet boundary condition via the penalty method on the vector variable itself or its curl, respectively.

 ## Example Input File Syntax

 !listing coupled_electrostatics.i block=BCs